-However, make sure that all of this data does not look cluttered in your media kit.
-Organize all the elements in a neat manner.
+However, ensure that all of this data does not look cluttered in your media kit.
+Organize all the elements neatly.

 Brands look at multiple profiles of influencers before they collaborate with one.
 How can you ensure that your profile stands out from the crowd?
 Add some social proof to your profile.

-Include testimonials from previous brands that you have worked with.
-And if you hosted an important networking event, mention that as well.
+Include testimonials from your previous brand collaborations.
+And if you hosted an important networking event, highlight it in the right way.

 The purpose of creating an influencer media kit is to get people to connect with you.
 So, it’s obvious that you need to include all of your contact information in it.

 Mention your work email address, contact number, postal address, social media handles, and a link to your website or blog to give potential partners a way to contact you.
 Ensure your contact information is up-to-date, accurate, and easy to find.

 If you have a lot of information and accolades to share, you may want to design a multi-page influencer media kit.
 In that case, it’s best to include your contact information in the footer or header section of each page.

 For example, check out this 4-page influencer media kit template I found on Etsy.
 It comes with a common footer that contains the contact details.

 Also, update your media kit immediately if you change your phone number or email address.
 You don’t want to miss collaboration opportunities after all.

 7. Collaboration Options and Pricing